 What We Do

-Fire engines (or pumper) are the most common type of company in the City of Everett Fire Department with a total of eleven (7) engines.
+Fire engines (or pumpers) are the most common type of company in the City of Everett Fire Department with a total of six (6) engines.
 Engines are located at stations 1, 2, 4, 5, 6 and 7.
 All engines are equipped with a pump, several hundred gallons of water, and large amount of hose line of various sizes for fire attack and exposure protection.
 Engines also carry ladders to access multiple floor structures, self-contained breathing apparatus (SCBA), tools used for forcible entry and extrication from vehicle accidents, first aid equipment, a variety of hose appliances and tools, and assorted other equipment.
-The crew of an Engine Company usually consists of an officer, apparatus engineer, and a firefighter.
+The crew of an Engine Company usually consists of an officer, driver/engineer, and a firefighter.

 The primary functions of the engine company are fire attack, life safety (search & rescue), and exposure protection.
 Depending on the circumstances, Engine Companies will hook up to water sources (e.g., hydrants), quickly deploy hoseline from the vehicle, and attack the fire using a water stream to extinguish the fire while minimizing the water damage to the structure.
-Engine companies also provide immediate life support and supply additional staff to assist paramedics during EMS incidents.
+All crew members of an engine company are also Emergency Medical Technicians (EMTs) providing immediate life support and supplying additional staff to assist paramedics during EMS incidents.

 Being a crew member of a Ladder Company can be one of the most challenging and rewarding assignments on the City of Everett Fire Department.
 Duties, in no particular order, include forcible entry, search & rescue, laddering, ventilation, overhaul and checking for fire extension, placing and operating elevated water streams, and salvage.
 The type and order of the duties performed at an incident depends on the type of incident and the emergency situation at hand.
 However, in all cases, the safety of the crew members and any victims is the first priority at any incident.
-Ladder companies also provide immediate life support and supply additional staff to assist paramedics during EMS incidents, as necessary.
+All crew members of a ladder company are also Emergency Medical Technicians (EMTs) providing immediate life support and supplying additional staff to assist paramedics during EMS incidents.

 Fire Company Activities